CodePay · Fintech Startup · 2025.07 — Now

 Decision

-Split into two distinct contexts: the template panel during configuration only allows applying a template, not modifying it.
-Any edits to saved templates happen on a separate management page with a different layout.
+Split into two distinct contexts.
+The template panel during configuration only allows applying a template; edits happen on a separate management page.
 Same content, different intent, different surface.
-Ops Platform v2.5.1

 Problem

-Partially approved transactions used the same visual language as completed ones — a checkmark, confirmation color.
-Merchants often didn’t register remaining balance to collect.
+Partially approved transactions used the same visual language as completed ones.
+Merchants often didn’t register the remaining balance to collect.

 Decision

-Redesigned to surface the remaining amount and available next steps immediately, without an extra tap.
-Skip is still accessible, but it’s no longer the path of least resistance.
-Payment App v2.1.8
+Surfaces the remaining amount and next steps immediately, without an extra tap.
+Skip is still accessible, but no longer the path of least resistance.

 Patches solved what was urgent — but revealed harder problems.
 The design files had no shared system: every fix siloed, no source of truth, nothing cleanly handed off.
 And structurally, the information architecture had problems that incremental changes couldn’t reach.
 The only path forward was a rebuild.